gibbz00/evolve/README.md

 Features are also added through the install scripts only, here are some:

 - Pacman with paralell downloads and color output on by default.
-- AUR helper out of the box using `yay`.
+- AUR helper out of the box using `paru`.
 - XDG Base Dir Spec adherence: Keeps $HOME clean.
 Even `.profile` and `.bashrc` is placed in a `.config/bash/`
 - Sway with dynamic window transparencies: https://github.com/swaywm/sway/pull/7197
 - Sudo without password.
 Created user is added to the `wheel` group, which then configured to not require password entry on each sudo command.